 Targeting enterprise companies first isn’t proven to bring in more revenue for early stage SaaS companies, even if the deal sizes are bigger.

-Enterprise companies have longer sales cycles and more decision makers.
+Enterprise companies have a longer sales process and more decision makers.
 They are harder to sell to, and they are typically not early adopters.
 They want proven solutions.

-Only target enterprise if your solution is something they are desperately asking for and if you also have some connections.
-You need a sure-fire way to get your first customer, so then you can create a case study and leverage that success to sell to other enterprises.
+Only target enterprise if there is an exact product-market fit and if you also have some connections.
+You need a sure-fire way to get your first customer, so then you can create a business case study and leverage that success to sell to other enterprises.
+Your selected use case should be spot-on for each target customer.

 Not using outbound when it makes sense to do so